barryclark/jekyll-now/_posts/2019-09-09-vba_unlocker.md

 Now the fun part of the script.
 Since the **vbaProject.bin** file can be read in as a byte string, you can decode it to print it out and modify the contents like a normal Python string.

-First, define a new function to modfiy the values:
+First, define a new function to modify the values:

 ```python
 def replace_val(s, key, new_val):